NVIDIA/earth2studio/docs/install/index.md

 :::{admonition} Base Install Limitations
 :class: warning

-The base pip install does not guarentee all functionality and/or examples are operational due to optional dependencies.
+The base pip install does not guarantee all functionality and/or examples are operational due to optional dependencies.
-We encourage users that face package issues to familize themselves with the optional model installs and suggested environment set up for the most complete experience.
+We encourage users that face package issues to familiarize themselves with the optional model installs and suggested environment set up for the most complete experience.
 :::